se-edu/learningresources/contents/zeromq/zeromq.md

 [ZeroMQ](https://zeromq.org/) is a high-performance asynchronous messaging library.
 It provides a message queue (MQ) for all processes communicating using the library, without a dedicated message broker - thus the *zero* in the name of *ZeroMQ*.

-### What is Asynchronous Messaging and Message Queue?
+### What is **Asynchronous Communication** and **Message Queue**?

-Asynchronous (or async, in short) communication means the two (or more than two) ends of the communication don't need to be occupied at the same time to send messages.
+**Asynchronous** (or async, in short) **communication** means the two (or more than two) ends of the communication don't need to be occupied at the same time to send messages.
 You may consider making a phone-call synchronous and sending an email async.
-And **message queue** is one of the async communication protocols that puts the messages in a queue, store them temporarily until the recipient retrieves them.
+And <tooltip content="To learn more about MQ, click [here](https://www.ibm.com/cloud/learn/message-queues)">**message queue**</tooltip> is one of the async communication protocols that puts the messages in a queue, stores them temporarily until the recipient retrieves them.

-Notice the word **"protocol"** used in the description above - communication protocol remains the same in spite of the actual medium of transport.
-It doesn't matter if your message is sent and received within process between threads, or between processes, or between different physical machines across the network.
+Notice the word **"protocol"** used in the description above - communication protocol remains the same despite the actual medium of transport.
+It doesn't matter if your message is sent and received within the process between threads, or between processes, or between different physical machines across the network.
 It merely specifies how communicators are supposed to encode/send and decode/receive their messages.

 ## Why ZeroMQ?